Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Lions stats and trends

-- The Lions have been underdogs by 7 points or more six times this season and are 5-1 ATS in those games.
+- Detroit has played 11 games, with eight wins against the spread.

-- Detroit has gone over the point total in 25% of its opportunities this year (three times over 12 games with a set point total).
+- The Lions are 5-1 ATS when underdogs by 7 points or more this season.

-- Detroit is 2-0 against the spread and 0-2 overall when the team totals more than 382.9 yards.
+- Detroit's games this season have eclipsed the over/under in 25% of its opportunities (three times in 12 games with a set point total).

-- The Lions have turned the ball over one more time (14 total) than the Vikings have forced a turnover (13) this season.
+- In games that Detroit totals over 382.9 yards, the team is 2-0 against the spread and 0-2 overall.

 Home and road insights